swannodette/swannodette.github.com/_posts/2013-08-31-asynchronous-error-handling.md

 If you are familiar with purely callback based JavaScript this is a considerable improvement.
-This snippet demonstrates how any error in the code or the asynchronous calls may be caught uniformly - much like `try/catch` except uglier.
-Also most promises implementations will produce stack traces polluted by promise machinery.
+This snippet demonstrates how any error in the code or the asynchronous calls may be caught uniformly - much like `try/catch` except uglier and you will get garbage in your stack trace.

 However if you have a yield construct the code collapses into something far more readable - *in fact precisely the code you